Home » Cookies Bars & Candy » Baby Ruth Cookies

 • Preheat the oven to 350°F. Line 3 large cookie sheets with parchment paper.
 Set aside.

-• In a mixing bowl, sift together the flour, baking powder, salt and baking soda.
-(A whisk works perfectly)
+• In a medium bowl use a whisk to sift together the flour, baking powder, salt and baking soda.

-• In a medium-size mixing bowl using an electric mixer, cream together butter, light brown sugar, granulated sugar and vanilla.
+• In a large bowl using an electric mixer cream together butter, light brown sugar, granulated sugar and vanilla.
 Beat on medium for 3-4 minutes or until light and creamy.

 • Add eggs one at a time beating well after each addition.
 Stop and scrape the bowl as needed.